-The USAID Cambodia Green Future Activity works to build citizens’ and civil society organizations’ knowledge and skills to use evidence-based communication that supports biodiversity conservation, forest protection and sustainable natural resources management.
-The project is funded by the U.S. Agency for International Development (USAID) Cambodia, through ECODIT as the prime contractor.
+The USAID Cambodia Green Future Activity works to build citizens’ and civil society organizations’ knowledge and skills to use evidence-based communication to support biodiversity conservation and sustainable natural resource management.
+The project is funded by the U.S. Agency for International Development (USAID), through ECODIT as the prime contractor.

 FHI 360 is leading the social and behavior change communication (SBCC) component of the project.
 We are working with young people to engage their communities on the topics of decreasing demand for luxury wood furniture and reducing bush meat consumption and littering.

 The project advocates for the One Health approach, recognizing that reducing bush meat consumption, deforestation and pollution plays an important role in safeguarding ecosystems and the services they provide to human health.

 Important activities of the project include: